Vodafone NZ first with 5G mobile - and cops jump on board with 5G drone

 Fixed-wireless has so far been used by Spark and Vodafone in the home market.

-But Vodafone's Baird says that once more spectrum comes on tap and 1 gigabit per second-plus speeds are possible, fixed wireless will also be offered to business - with its plentiful bandwidth making wi-fi redundant.
+But Vodafone's Baird says that once more spectrum comes on tap and 1 gigabit per second-plus speeds are possible, fixed wireless will also be offered to business - with its plentiful bandwidth making Wi-Fi redundant.

 Beyond its raw speed, Vodafone and other carriers are also touting 5G's superior network smarts, which give it a superior ability to wrangle millions of gadgets in the "Internet of Things" and its near-imperceptible latency (or lag) on a two-way connection - eliminating one of fibre's key advantages.